Youth MHFA New Instructor Training - Hamilton

 Participants also learn how to assist people using a five-step MHFA action plan – ALGEE – which gives them the confidence to act and make a positive difference to someone in distress or facing a mental health challenge.

-Te Pou is the national license holder of Mental Health First Aid Aotearoa.
+Te Pou is the national licence holder of Mental Health First Aid Aotearoa.

-In July 2020, we took over the New Zealand license for the programme from Counties Manukau District Health Board, who had held the license since 2010.
+In July 2020, we took over the New Zealand licence for the programme from Counties Manukau District Health Board, who had held the licence since 2010.

 While more community-focused, MHFA Aotearoa sits among a suite of mental health, addiction and disability resources and training that Te Pou provides for the workforce.